Richard Kadri-Langford, Head of Digital Marketing

 There are, it is estimated, 1million people in the UK who are diabetic, but have yet to be diagnosed.
 Screening would help identify these people and get the support they need to minimise the damages of the disease.

-How do you think will Occuity’s future look like?
+What do you think Occuity's future will look like?